 In January, the American Lung Association gave Martinez an 'F' for its efforts at controlling tobacco along with every other Contra Costa County city other than Concord, Clayton and San Ramon.

 But cities are starting to do more to reduce residents' exposure to second-hand smoke.
 Novato, Dublin and Belmont recently passed tougher smoking ordinances.
-Serena Chen, regional director of policy and tobacco programs for the American Lung Association of California, said Californians — used to smoke-free workplaces, restaurants
+Serena Chen, regional director of policy and tobacco programs for the American Lung Association of California, said Californians — used to smoke-free workplaces, restaurants and bars — are becoming less tolerant of breathing second-hand smoke in public and at home.

 "We're very excited that the county seat is considering these protections because basically (smoking is) an activity that is not necessary to any kind of income or job or productive outcome except for the tobacco industry," Chen said.